 Let’s get on to how to make white chocolate on popcorn recipes!

-This tastes like the white chocolate gourmet popcorn you get in candy stores!
+This tastes like the white chocolate gourmet popcorn you get in candy stores, especially if you’re a fan of white chocolate!
 (You’ll never buy white chocolate popcorn after learning how easy this is!)

 Also, if you’re looking for how to color already popped popcorn, this is it!